zhan0884/mtm6404-scramble/README.md

-# mtm6404-scramble
+# Scramble

-This repository contains the starter files for the Scramble assignment for MTM6404
+## Objective
+Using the Vue Framework, create an interactive version of the game Scramble.

+For complete instruction, see the [Scramble assigment page](https://imdac.github.io/mtm6404/assignments/scramble.html).